amplitude/Amplitude-Android/README.md

 # Tracking Sessions #

 A session is a period of time that a user has the app in the foreground.
 Sessions within 10 seconds of each other are merged into a single session.
-To track sessions, add the following to each onResume() in every activity in your app:
+To track sessions, add a startSession() call to each onResume() in every activity in your app:

     GGEventLog.startSession()

-and the following to each onPause() in every activity in your app:
+and an endSession() call to each onPause() in every activity in your app:

     GGEventLog.endSession()

 # Settings Custom User IDs #

-If your app has its own login system that you want to track users with, you can call the following at any time:
+If your app has its own login system that you want to track users with, you can call setUserId() at any time:

     GGEventLog.setUserId("USER_ID_HERE");

-You can also add the user ID as an argument to the initialize call:
+You can also add the user ID as an argument to the initialize() call:

     GGEventLog.initialize(this, "YOUR_API_KEY_HERE", "USER_ID_HERE");